Thru-Hike the Transcaucasian Trail

 How many people have thru-hiked this route so far?

 For the entire Armenia-Georgia route in its current form: as far as we know, about 8.
 Before we launched the route, a few impressive people charted their own routes to hike an earlier version of the TCT, and four people thru-hiked the Armenia section in summer 2021.
 In 2022, several people successfully thru-hiked Armenia, a few thru-hiked Georgia, and a few more hiked very long stretches in both countries.
-In 2023, we had several more successful very long hikes on the TCT, and about 8 people successfully hiked the whole thing between Meghri and Anaklia (both northbound and southbound).
+In 2023, we had several more successful very long hikes on the TCT, and about 8 people successfully hiked the whole thing between Meghri, Armenia and Anaklia, Georgia (both northbound and southbound).

-But of course, people have been crossing the Caucasus for millenia.
+But of course, people have been crossing the Caucasus for millennia.
 Would any of them have chosen to take the route we’ll send you on?
 Well… we’ll let you debate that for yourself.

 I only want to hike one country / a shorter section / several shorter sections.
 Can I still join the group?